Period: 21 November 2022 - 16 December 2022

 Plenary seminars, working in teams, self-study assignments.

-- Make and present a research plan
+- Make and present two research plans

 - Theoretical exam.